Vyral/scott-hoffman/_posts/2021-05-24-2-solutions-for-simultaneous-buyers-and-sellers.md

 **2\.
 Put your home on the market and negotiate a rent-back agreement.** Sellers can call their shots in this market, and you have a good chance to negotiate an agreement to let you stay in your home after it's sold while you search for a new property.

-Both of these options have helped a ton of homeowners find solutions in this market that’s fantastic for sellers but not so much for buyers.&nbsp;
+Both of these options have helped a ton of homeowners find solutions in this market.&nbsp;

 If you have any questions for us about your specific situation, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.

-As always, if you have questions about this or any real estate topic, don’t hesitate to reach out to me.
-I’m happy to help.